Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleRequestUriConditionObject.md

 RequestUri
 ```

-Create an in-memory object for AzureCDN DeliveryRuleRequestUriCondition.
+Create an in-memory object for AzureCDN DeliveryRuleRequestUriCondition

 ## PARAMETERS